lsst-tstn/tstn-024/index.rst

   - Familiarity with `Python standard asyncio library`_.
   - Some familiarity with multithreading and coroutines.
   - Familiarity with git and GitHub.

+As mentioned previously, any features developed in a notebook can be added to the production codebase following the procedure found in `tstn-010`_.

 .. _SalObj: https://ts-salobj.lsst.io
 .. _Remote: https://ts-salobj.lsst.io/py-api/lsst.ts.salobj.Remote.html#lsst.ts.salobj.Remote